kasey-purvor/CV-Software-Developer/README.md

 > - ****Matlab****  - Whe analysing the performance data of our motors I would use matlab to manipulate and display the data.
 This was my first professional use of software.

 ## Education
-#### Makers Academy (February2021 to April 2021)
+> #### Makers Academy (February2021 to April 2021)

-Software Languages:
-- Ruby
-- Javascript
-- SQL

-Technologies & Frameworks Experience:
-- Ruby on Rails
-- RSPEC
-- Sinatra
-- PostgreSQL
-- MERN Stack
-- Jasmine
-- REACT Native
+> - Over the 4 month coding course I was exposed to fundamental coding practices while learning a variety of different technologiues and frameworks.
+The course had a strong focus on TDD/DBB and best coding practice, while teaching me to teach myself - I learned how to build full stack Ruby & Javascript applications.
+> - Every afternoon for 8 weeks I would pair program with a randomly selected person over zoom.
+This was a highly useful experience requiring interpersonal skills and drive.
+> - The numerous group projects required us to frequently learn new technologies, languages and frameworks - each time with a new team.
+This was a great test of my collaborative skills and called upon my desire to learn, perseverance and problem solving.
+> - Already isolated during lockdown, the significant amount of zoom communication proved to be a challenge of its own at times.
+It required everyone involved to be patient and diplmatic to avoid conflicts.
+As well as have a strong motivation to continue during times of mental fatigue.

-#### University of Nottingham (September 2014 - July 2018)
+> #### University of Nottingham (September 2014 - July 2018)

-- Mechanical Engineering Integrated Masters (MEng) 2:1
+> - Mechanical Engineering Integrated Masters (MEng) 2:1
-- Specialisms in Glass viscometry, Heat-Transfer Thermodynamics, Polymer Engineering and Sustainable Energy Efficiency.
+> - Specialisms in Glass viscometry, Heat-Transfer Thermodynamics, Polymer Engineering and Sustainable Energy Efficiency.

 ## Interests